Updated on: November 18th, 2022

-Why companies choose managed data integration services for supply chain integration?
+Why do companies choose managed data integration services for supply chain integration?

-During the last couple of years, demand for data integrations have been growing rapidly in the logistics domain as a supply chain that functions well can give a competitive edge to companies.
-At the same time, demand for managed integration service providers have been also increasing, simply because these suppliers have the experience and the knowledge of developing integrations faster and managing projects well beyond expectations.
+During the last couple of years, demand for data integrations has been growing rapidly in the logistics domain as a supply chain that functions well can give a competitive edge to companies.
+At the same time, demand for managed integration service providers has also been increasing, simply because these suppliers have the experience and the knowledge to develop integrations faster and manage projects well beyond expectations.

-Here are some of the reasons why companies choose managed data integration service providers:
+Here are some of the reasons why companies choose fully managed data integration service providers:

 1. You don’t need to buy a tool